flowsforapex/flowsforapex.github.io/README.md

   ...
 ```

-The version should be publish under it's own url, take a look at the /documentation/ page to see if it's bublish.
+The version should be published under it's own url, take a look at the /documentation/ page to see if it's published.
 If you click on the new 21.1 link, you should be redirect to this version of the documentation.

 Before